matthewmaddern/ruby-net-ldap/README.md

-**The latest version of ruby-net-ldap (as of 12th Sep, 2019), Forked to work with QuotaGuard Static**
+**The latest version of ruby-net-ldap (as of 12th Sep, 2019), forked to work with QuotaGuard Static**

-To use, add `gem 'net-ldap', github: "matthewmaddern/ruby-net-ldap", branch: "master"` to your Gemfile.
+To use this gem, add `gem 'net-ldap', github: "matthewmaddern/ruby-net-ldap", branch: "master"` to your Gemfile.

-For more informaiton, view the original version of net-ldap here: https://github.com/ruby-ldap/ruby-net-ldap
+For more information, view the original version of net-ldap here: https://github.com/ruby-ldap/ruby-net-ldap